serpenscaput/wl9/Doomenstein Revisited/Doomenstein Revisited - Readme.txt

 It also contains some doom graphics I extracted from Doom I and II I hope you enjoy playing it

-If you have any questions or comments please email me at Joe_sentinel@hotmail.com
+If you have any questions or comments please email me at Joe_sentinel (at) hotmail.com